History of Philadelphia: Postwar reform and deindustrialization

 Crime continued to be a problem in the 1980s.
 Deadly Mafia warfare plagued South Philadelphia, drug gangs and crack houses invaded the slums of the city, and the murder rate skyrocketed.
 William J. Green became mayor in 1980, and in 1984 W. Wilson Goode became Philadelphia's first African-American mayor.
 Development continued in areas in Old City and South Street, and large modern skyscrapers of glass and granite, designed by nationally known architects, were constructed in Center City.
 City employee labor contracts signed during the Rizzo administration helped set up a city financial crisis that Green and Goode were unable to prevent.
 The city was near bankruptcy at the end of the 1980s.

+In 1985, the MOVE Bombing of the Cobbs Creek neighborhood by city helicopters occurred, killing 11 and destroying 61 homes.

-A group of Hmong refugees had settled in Philadelphia after the end of the 1970s Laotian Civil War associated with the Vietnam War.
+A group of Hmong refugees settled in Philadelphia after the end of the 1970s Laotian Civil War associated with the Vietnam War.
 They were attacked in discriminatory acts, and the city's Commission on Human Relations held hearings on the incidents.
 Anne Fadiman, author of The Spirit Catches You and You Fall Down, said that lower-class residents resented the Hmong receiving a $100,000 federal grant for employment assistance when they were also out of work; they believed that American citizens should be getting assistance.
 Between 1982 and 1984, three quarters of the Hmong people who had settled in Philadelphia left for other cities in the United States to join relatives living elsewhere.
 Vietnamese and other immigrants from Asia have settled in the city, many near the Italian Market area.
 In addition, numerous Hispanic immigrants from Central and South America have entered the city, settling in North Philadelphia.